prologin/sadm/docs/source/setup.rst

    ``rhfs,rhfs0,hfs0,rfs0``.
 Also add another machine : ``rhfs1`` with the MAC address of the second NIC in the rhfs, it shoud have the following aliases:
    ``hfs1,rfs1``.
 #.
-Reboot the machine and boot an Arch Linux install media.
+Reboot the machine and boot an Arch Linux install medium.
 #.
 Follow the same first setup step as for ``gw``: see :ref:`basic_fs_setup`.

 Step 3: booting the user machines